Content of this article:

 Other merits may be found when you actually use the software.
 Then let's learn how to perform system migration on earth.
 The following will take Windows 10 system migration as an example.

-How to Clone Operating System Step by Step?
+How to Clone Operating System with AOMEI Backupper Step by Step

 Target SSD drive.
 Install the SSD drive (or HDD) to the computer, and make sure it can be detected.
 For a laptop, you may need an SATA to USB adapter if there is no extra room inside the laptop to install more disks.

 System clone software.
 Install and run AOMEI Backupper Professional or higher editions.
-It works perfectly on Windows 10/8/7/Vista/XP.
+It works perfectly on Windows 11/10/8/7/Vista/XP.

 To clone Windows 10 to SSD or another HDD:

 Step 1.
-Launch and activate AOMEI Backupper Pro with license code, and then select the "System Clone" option under the "Clone" tab.
+Launch and activate system clone software AOMEI Backupper Professional with license code, and then select the "System Clone" option under the "Clone" tab to clone OS.

 Step 2.
 Select the destination partition since all boot related drives are selected by default.